Vartroc/wieder-nix/readme.md

 - every enable option is found in configuration.nix --> easily make new configurations without a hassle

-P.S.
-If you find a bug, it’s probably not my fault... unless it is.
 ## File Structure:
 FIXME: add files and descriptions
 ```tree